Nate-NM/Project_NM/edgemap_scope.md

 Obviously there is a lot of detail to sort out on compensation, amount of time youre willing to spend on this.
 But per the last few notes, I just wanted to drop a target use case for this initial version, with hopes to expand in the future.

 The primary use case for this hardware will be MANET nodes.
 Ideally a 2 interface solution, WiFi on an 802.11s Mesh (potentiall with Batman-adv routing) and a LoRa radio for when Wifi is out of range
-For now I am leaning away from the Teledatics units. too finicky and low TX power/bandwidth Target capabilities
+For now I am leaning away from the Teledatics units. too finicky and low TX power/bandwidth <br>
+Target capabilities
 1. utilize WiFi hardware (Likely Alfa AWUS016ACHM) in a mesh configuration.
 2. Interface with LoRa radio for Meshtastic integration